-Cellular service for ATT, Verizon and Sprint/NEXTEL were all knocked off line as well internet services and E911 dispatch.
-Those services are coming back on line, with temporary modular cell units en route.
+Cellular service for ATT, Verizon, and Sprint/NEXTEL were all knocked offline as well as internet services and E911 dispatch.
+Those services are coming back online, with temporary modular cell units en route.
 N

 Here are some pictures:

 For pictures of the towers during happier times, refer to this post: Filtering for co-located FM transmitters.

 Restoration work is underway with WUPE-FM expected to return to the air at low power by Monday afternoon.